juliepixels/chrome-developer-tools/README.md

 # Better Web Debugging: A Developer Tools Workshop

-Slides and course materials for GDI Burlington’s Developer Tools workshop.
-Developed by Rachael Arnold, based loosely on Alexandra Hoefinger’s GDI Philly class.
+Slides and course materials for GDI Atlanta's Developer Tools workshop.
+Developed by Rachael Arnold of GDI Burlington, based loosely on Alexandra Hoefinger’s GDI Philly class.

-This course is meant to be taught as a one-night, 2.5 hour session.
+This course is meant to be taught as a one-time, 3 hour session.
 It is highly recommended that students have prior knowledge of HTML, CSS, and Javascript, as knowldege of them are assumed.

-Slides and materials are hosted at [http://gdibtv.github.io/gdi-developer-tools/](http://gdibtv.github.io/gdi-developer-tools/).
+Slides and materials are hosted at [https://jennifer-mann.github.io/gdi-developer-tools"](https://jennifer-mann.github.io/gdi-developer-tools").

 ## Content